 Dr. Alexander M.H.
-Längsfeld is a finance associate in the Munich office of Kirkland & Ellis International LLP.
+Längsfeld is a finance partner in the Munich office of Kirkland & Ellis International LLP.

 Alexander has been seconded to our London debt finance team in 2017/2018.